grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     remove the Antenna Deck if needed.

 > [!NOTE]
-> It is not required to remove the Left Antenna Deck in its
+> It isn't required to remove the Left Antenna Deck in its
 > entirety to proceed to the next step

 4.  **Remove** **the Rear Camera** – Using a 3IP screwdriver, remove the